reactific/RxMongo/README.md

 ### Low Level BSON Interface

 Many Scala implementations of BSON use a variety of case classes to model the contents of a bson document and then serialize or deserialize accordingly.
 RxMongo takes a different approach.
-An RxMongo BSON Object simply wrap an Akka ByteString which is a rope-like data structure that avoids buffer copying.
+An RxMongo BSONObject simply wraps an Akka ByteString which is a rope-like data structure that avoids buffer copying.
 RxMongo provides a builder for constructing a BSON Object that directly constructs a ByteString with a ByteStringBuilder.
 At the end, you have a buffer that is ready to be written to an I/O channel.
-Similarly, data streams read from the mongod will be retained in place and BSON Object simply interprets that data instead of copying it into lots of case classes.
+Similarly, data streams read from the mongod are retained in place and BSONObject simply interprets that data instead of copying it into lots of case classes.
+Data can be extracted to other forms, but that is always a choice, not automatic.
 The goal of all this is to eliminate data copying to and from the BSON binary format which is one of the key elements of a driver that performs well.

+### Efficient Query Builder DSL
+MongoDB suggests the use of various keywords (e.g. `$ne`, `$gte`, `$exists`) in BSONObjects to implement queries and other features.
+This is supported directly in RxMongo by adding a DSL layer on top of the BSONBuilder class.
+This remains efficient because what is generated directly from the DSL is a BSON binary buffer that can be sent to the server without further copying.

 ### Reactive Streams Based Interface